proofzero/rollupid/docs/getting-started/create-an-application.md

 ### Step 3: Configure your Application

 Once the app is created, the first screen you will see is your application dashboard.
-This is where you can copy your [Galaxy API key](../reference/galaxy-api.md) and your application keys. **Please copy the application secret and store it somewhere secure.**
+This is where you can copy your [Galaxy API key](../reference/galaxy-api.md) and your application keys. **Please copy the Client Secret and store it somewhere secure.**

 {% hint style="info" %}
-The application secret is only shared once so, if you missed it you can click the "roll keys" link to regenerate the keys.
+The Client Secret is only shared once so, if you missed it you can click the "roll keys" link to regenerate the keys.
 {% endhint %}

 <div>